 When you’ve finalised your trade mark and checked you’re free to use it, we recommend that you file an application to protect the mark.

-How long does it take to get a trade mark?
+How long does it take to register?

 In the UK, once your application has been filed with the UK IPO it is examined for registrability and automatic searches for earlier identical/similar trade marks are conducted.
 The UK IPO will notify the owners of UK trade marks located in these searches.
 However the UK IPO will not refuse to register a trade mark because it conflicts with another trade mark unless an opposition is filed.

 Once the application has been successfully examined, it will be published for two months in case any third parties want to object.
 Subject to clearing this hurdle, the application goes forward to registration and the certificate is issued.
 The registration is then effective throughout the whole of the UK.
-We currently expect the process to take between three and four months, as long as no objections/oppositions are filed.
+We currently expect the process to take between three and four months.
+As long as no objections/oppositions are filed!

 Who can own a trade mark?